aditya89879/Sales-analysis/README.md

 # Sales-analysis

+Sales Analysis System (2025)

-This Python project is a sales analysis program that calculates the total revenue generated from multiple products and identifies the item with the highest sales.
-It uses sample sales data containing product name, price, and quantity sold, then processes each record to find individual sales values by multiplying price and quantity.
-The program adds all sales to calculate total revenue and compares each item’s sales to determine the best-selling product.
-It demonstrates key Python concepts such as functions, variables, lists, dictionaries, loops, conditional statements, arithmetic operations, data handling, and formatted output.
+Developed a Python-based Sales Analysis System to calculate total revenue generated from multiple products and identify the highest-selling item based on sales performance.
+The project processes sample sales data containing product names, prices, and quantities sold to generate meaningful business insights.

+Used Python to calculate individual product sales by multiplying price and quantity, followed by total revenue calculation and comparison of sales figures to determine the best-performing product.
+The project involved the use of important Python concepts such as functions, variables, lists, dictionaries, loops, conditional statements, arithmetic operations, data handling, and formatted output.
+Through this project, I strengthened my understanding of business analytics, data processing, and practical problem-solving using Python.